DimitriF/lipopeptidor/inst/shinyapps/lipopeptidor/convention.md

 - The potential ramification in the Lipo part are not taken into account.

 - There is no insaturation in the Lipo part.

+- There is between 10 and 22 carbone in the Lipo part.